mkgeomatics/mkgeomatics.github.com/source/_posts/2008-12-20-tms-shaded-relief-for-osm-data-an-adventure-and-a-12.markdown

 - TMS
 ---

 After reading [Michal Migurski's](http://stamen.com/) excellent post, '[making friends with hillshading](http://mike.teczno.com/notes/hillshading.html)' I decided to try my own hand at producing a TMS-compatible hillshade layer for OSM.
 Motivated by both the high resolution LiDAR data which I happen to have access to, and the lack of access to ArcDesktop during the winter intersession...
-I set out on the FOSSGIS path.
+I set out on the FOSSGIS path. <!-- more -->

 [caption id="attachment_205" align="alignnone" width="259" caption="The resulting overlay"][![The resulting overlay](http://www.mkgeomatics.com/wordpress/wp-content/uploads/2008/12/picture-1-259x300.png)](http://www.mkgeomatics.com/apps/openlayers/tiles/ol_working.html)[/caption]